hoseberg/Dog_Breed_Classification/README.md

 * [squeezenet](https://arxiv.org/abs/1602.07360)
 * [vgg](https://arxiv.org/abs/1409.1556)

+The goal of this project is to answer the following questions:
+* Is transfer-learning better than training from scratch?
+* Which model performs best on the dataset?

-As goal of this project, the training is run on all of the provided models using transfer-learning and learning from scratch.
+To answer this questions, the training runs on all of the provided models using transfer-learning and learning from scratch.
 Since we use the same parameter set for all experiments, one can compare the performance between different model types, as well as if the transfer-learning method is better than training from scratch.
 See the results in the chapter [Dog Breed Classificaiton -- Results](#Chap7).
 Note that **no** parameter tuning is done here.

+For evaluation of the models performance, we use the following metrics:
+* accuracy
+* top-1 error
+* top-3 error
+The accuracy and the top-1 error are closely related and give a measure about how many samples have been predicted correctly.
+In addition, the top-3 error is evaluated.
+The motivation behind this is, that there are many classes of different dog breeds that look very similar, even for human eyes.
+Therefore, it makes sense to check if the model is at least somehow close at a certain class.
+In more detail, a prediction of a sample is counted as correct if the correct class is contained in the top-3 predictions of the model.

 ## File descriptions <a name=Chap3></a>